Edit: October 18th 2019

 This isn't a post that I want to write.
-It's a story about me and it's limited by my memory of a night.
-I've been making excuses for not writing this for months now and it's time to stop procrastinating.
+It's a story from my perspective and it's limited by my memory of a night where I witnessed a sexual assault, in a public place, at a tech conference.

 Because this shit happened.